 Why is a Water Filter Important?

 According to the Environmental Working Group, there are over 300 pollutants in US tap water.
-Among these pollutants are endocrine disruptors, industrial chemicals, heavy metals such as lead, and trace amounts of pharmaceuticals.
-Any of these chemicals has the potential to compromise fertility.
+Among these pollutants are a variety of chemicals with the potential to compromise fertility.
 With a good-quality water filter you can remove the vast majority of these contaminants and instead drink clean, healthy water.

 Is It Necessary to Avoid Plastic in Water Filters ?